Bryan University Logo

 This guide to UX/UI design will tell you everything you need to know if you’re considering a career in these related fields.

-What Is UX/UI Design?
+What is UX/UI Design?

 Going back to the point we touched on in the intro, UX/UI might be paired together, but they are technically two different components of design.
 Here’s an explanation of each individually.

-What Is a UX Designer?
+What is a UX Designer?

 Let’s start with UX, which is short for user experience.